gdamdam/awesome-decentralized-web/README.md

 ### Communication
 * [AT Protocol](https://github.com/bluesky-social/atproto) - AT Protocol (Authenticated Transfer Protocol)
 * [ForgeFed](https://github.com/forgefed/forgefed) - a decentralized federation protocol provides a server to server API for pull request, forking and subscription.
+* [libp2p](https://libp2p.io/) - a modular peer-to-peer networking stack, the connectivity layer used by IPFS and many other decentralized projects.
 * [Matrix](https://matrix.org/) - an open standard for decentralised persistent communication over IP.
 Matrix wants to connect together all the various communication services and make them interoperate.
 * [Nostr](https://nostr.com/) -  A decentralized social network with a chance of working.
 A simple, open protocol that enables a truly censorship-resistant and global social network.
+* [Reticulum](https://reticulum.network/) - cryptography-based networking stack for building resilient networks over almost any medium: LoRa, packet radio, WiFi or TCP/IP.
 * [Scuttlebutt](https://www.scuttlebutt.nz/) - a decent(ralised), offline-friendly secure gossip protocol.
+* [Veilid](https://veilid.com/) - an open-source, peer-to-peer, mobile-first networked application framework with strong privacy, by Cult of the Dead Cow.

 ### Data
+* [Automerge](https://automerge.org/) - a CRDT library for building local-first, collaborative applications that sync without a central server.
 * [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) - protocol for distributed file sharing.
 * [Earthstar](https://github.com/earthstar-project/earthstar) - An offline-first, distributed, syncable, embedded document database for use in p2p software.
 * [Hypercore Protocol](https://github.com/holepunchto/hypercore) - a fast, scalable, and secure peer-to-peer protocol for everyone (evolution of the [Dat Protocol](https://datproject.org)), now maintained by [Holepunch](https://holepunch.to/) as part of the Pear runtime.
 * [Holochain](https://github.com/holochain/holochain) - a peer-to-peer protocol for data sharing and integrity, backed by authoritative hashchains for data provenance.
 * [IPFS](https://ipfs.tech/) - or InterPlanetary File System, is a distributed file storage system that aims to replace HTTP.
+* [Iroh](https://www.iroh.computer/) - a toolkit for direct peer-to-peer connectivity: QUIC hole-punching, content-addressed blobs and document sync.
+* [Willow](https://willowprotocol.org/) - a protocol for synchronisable, multi-writer data stores, by the authors of Earthstar.
+* [Yjs](https://yjs.dev/) - a high-performance CRDT for building collaborative, offline-first applications.

 ### Web
 * [ActivityPub](https://www.w3.org/TR/activitypub/) - open, decentralized social networking protocol based on Pump.io's ActivityPump protocol.
 * [libdweb](https://github.com/mozilla/libdweb) - a community effort to implement experimental APIs enabling dweb protocols in Firefox. **Discontinued!**
 * [remoteStorage](https://remotestorage.io/) - An open protocol for decoupling data from apps.
 * [Solid](https://solidproject.org/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
+* [Spritely](https://spritely.institute/) - distributed object-capability framework (Goblins, OCapN) for building the decentralized social web.
 * [Webnative](https://fission.codes/) - JavaScript library that decouples user data from apps and hosts it on IPFS. **Discontinued!** (Fission shut down in 2024)
 * [WebRTC](https://en.wikipedia.org/wiki/WebRTC) - W3C drafted standard for browser-to-browser data transfer.